SoftwareHeritage/swh-web/docs/uri-scheme-api-content.rst

     :>json string mimetype: the detected MIME type of the content :>json object tool: information about the tool used to detect the content filetype

-    :reqheader Accept: the response content type depends on :mailheader:`Accept` header: either *application/json* (default) or *application/yaml*
+    :reqheader Accept: the requested response content type, either *application/json* (default) or *application/yaml*
-    :resheader Content-Type: this depends on :mailheader:`Accept` header of request
+    :resheader Content-Type: this depends on :http:header:`Accept` header of request

     :statuscode 200: no error
     :statuscode 400: an invalid *hash_type* or *hash* has been provided